Getting down payment assistance in Ontario in this year has never been so easy...

 The County of Dufferin Home Ownership Program helps moderate-income households achieve interest-free down payment or second mortgage assistance.

-Dufferin offers 10% of the cost of eligible homes within the county with a maximum loan of $45,000.
+Dufferin offers 10% of the cost of eligible homes within the county.
 Applications are accepted in chronological order so act quickly.
 The loan is considered forgivable if the home is not resold for 20+ years.

 Region of Peel

 The Home in Peel Affordable Ownership Program gives households who are currently renting in Peel the opportunity to attain homeownership.
 Resale homes (that’s right, no new builds) with a maximum price of $330,000 may qualify for this 20-year forgivable loan.

 The region of Peel is committed to providing 10% or $20,000 (whichever is lesser) towards a down payment for eligible persons with the goal of freeing up the rental market.